 These themes will be expanded as communities work on new problems that they wish to address.

-WeatherBlur investigations can be initiated by ANYONE in the community.
-Business leaders, elementary school students, teachers, community volunteers, and other participants can all have great ideas and local in-depth knowledge of issues that need to be addressed.
-The important thing about WeatherBlur is that it brings all these people together to work as equals to gather data and draw conclusions that can really benefit the wider community.
+WeatherBlur questions can be initiated by ANYONE in the community.
+Business leaders, elementary school students, teachers, community volunteers and other participants can all have great ideas and local in-depth knowledge of issues that need to be addressed.
+The important thing about WeatherBlur is that it brings all these people together to work as equals to gather data and draw conclusions that can benefit the wider community.

-To participate in WeatherBlur all you need to do is apply for membership.
+To participate in WeatherBlur all you need to do is register an account.
 It’s free.

 How Are Schools Involved?

-As part of the NSF grant, WeatherBlur invites elementary/middle schools to become involved by helping students to participate in the program.
-Classroom resources (Common Core, ELA and NGSS linked) and equipment are provided to selected schools, and teachers are provided professional developed and support.
-A modest stipend is also paid to selected participating teachers.
+As part of the NSF grant, WeatherBlur invited 10 elementary/middle schools to become involved.
+Classroom resources (Common Core, ELA and NGSS linked) and equipment are provided to these schools and weekly online (Zoom) meetings help teachers to ask questions and work in a wider community.
+Professional development sessions for teachers have been held each year.
+A modest stipend is paid to participating teachers.